dustinramirez322/logstatdisplay/README.md

 1. Adjust this script to match the correct log file name.
 2. Adjust your rsyslog (or other syslog option) to create names in this format.

+Place .sh files in appropriate location that is included in $PATH variable.
+Otherwise specifiy entire directory path of the file.

+uctronics.py can be ran from any location.

+ePaper.py is only able to be ran in directory created by manufacturer at this time.
+Working on updating script to place it in $PATH location.

 -----------------------------------------------------------------------------------------
 I have used the bash scripts with both an e-Paper display and UCTRONICS .96 inch display.